 2019 began with fear of global economical slowdown, while trade war was a recurring topic, yet DJIA increased with short breaks and ended at an all time high, somewhere above 28500.

 However, followed by the outbreak of 2019-nCoV virus and uncertainty across the globe at the beginning 2020, Dow Jones crashed, and lost around 1200 points for a couple days, reflecting high level of fear.
+Not much later it has recovered its losses.

 Changes in the components of the DJIA